SecUSo/privacy-friendly-app-example/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 The Privacy Friendly Apps logo, the SECUSO logo, and the app logo are copyright [Karlsruher Institute for Technology (KIT)](https://www.kit.edu) (2019).
-Every other icon is from the [Google Design Material Icons](https://material.io/resources/icons/?style=baseline) licensed under Apache License Version 2.0 and some icons that are licensed under [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
+Every other icon is from the [Google Design Material Icons](https://material.io/resources/icons/?style=baseline) licensed under Apache License Version 2.0.

 ## Contributors